Who Can Sue and Be Sued?

-If your appeal is taken and the judgment is not paid within 30 days, or the time set by the court in a payment plan, you may request (in writing) and upon payment of a $20 fee, that the judgment be entered into the civil docket of the court.
+If no appeal is filed and the judgment is not paid within 30 days, you may request (in writing) and upon payment of a $20 fee, that the judgment be entered into the civil docket of the court.

 At that time you may proceed with a method of collection such as a garnishment of wages, bank accounts, and other monies of the defendant or an execution may be issued on cars, boats, or other personal property of the judgment debtor.
 As a rule, however, if the defendant does not have any money, you will likely not collect.

 Remember, the clerks cannot give you legal advice.
 You may need the assistance of an attorney or collections agency at this point.